-- Proof of address (one of the following): rental or purchase agreement, utility bill, bank or credit card statement (driver’s licence not accepted)
+- Proof of your Ottawa address in Ottawa (recent).
+Examples include a rental or purchase agreement for where you live, utility bill, bank or credit card statement.
+A driver’s license is not accepted.

 Call our Family Welcome Centre to make a registration appointment.
 Our staff will help you with the entire registration process.
 613-233-5670.

 Virtual learning at the OCSB

 We’ve opened two permanent Virtual Schools this year.
 Each with its own dedicated administration team and school name.

 - Blessed Carlo Virtual School – Our virtual elementary school for students in Kindergarten to Grade 6.
 The school is named after Blessed Carlo Acutis.

 - St. Josephine Virtual High School – Our virtual intermediate and high school for students in Grades 7 to 12.
 The school is named after St. Josephine Bakhita.

 Read more about the announcement of the opening of these new schools.